Ernesto Zedillo: Break with Salinas

-Zapatista Crisis
+Zapatista crisis

 Mexico had been in turmoil since January 1994, with the initial Zapatista rebellion and two political assassinations.
 The presidential candidate Colosio of the PRI was assassinated in March 1994, and his campaign manager Ernesto Zedillo then became the candidate a few days later.
 The other high-profile assassination, that of PRI Secretary General José Francisco Ruiz Massieu, brother-in-law of President Carlos Salinas de Gortari in September 1994, laid bare political rivalries within the PRI.
-In order to give credibility to the investigations of those political crimes and grant "a healthy distance", president Zedillo appointed Antonio Lozano Gracia a member of the opposition Political Party PAN as Attorney General of Mexico.
+In order to give credibility to the investigations of those political crimes and grant "a healthy distance", President Zedillo appointed Antonio Lozano Gracia, a member of the opposition Political Party PAN, as Attorney General of Mexico.
 Zedillo inherited the rebellion in Chiapas, but it was up to his administration to handle it.

 On 5 January 1995, the Secretary of Interior Esteban Moctezuma started a secret meeting process with Marcos called "Steps Toward Peace" Chiapas.
 Talks seemed promising for an agreement, but Zedillo backed away, apparently because the military was not in accord with the government's apparent "acceptance of the Zapatistas' control over much of Chiapas territory."
 In February 1995, the Mexican government identified the masked Subcomandante Marcos as Rafael Sebastián Guillén, a former professor at the Universidad Autónoma Metropolitana in Mexico City.
 Metaphorically unmasking Marcos and identifying him as a non-indigenous urban intellectual turned-terrorist of was the government's attempt to demystify and delegitimize the Zapatistas in public opinion.
 The army was prepared to move against Zapatista strongholds and capture Marcos.
 The government decided to reopen negotiations with the Zapatistas.
 On 10 March 1995 President Zedillo and Secretary of the Interior Moctezuma signed the Presidential Decree for the Dialog, the Reconciliation and a peace with dignity in Chiapas law, which was discussed and approved by the Mexican Congress.
 In April 1995, the government and the Zapatistas began secret talks to find an end to the conflict.
 In February 1996, the San Andrés Accords were signed by the government and the Zapatistas.
 In May 1996, Zapatistas imprisoned for terrorism were released.
 In December 1997, indigenous peasants were murdered in an incident known as the Acteal massacre.
-Survivors of the massacre sued Zedillo in U.S., but the U.S. Supreme Court dismissed the suit on the basis of his immunity as a head of state.
+Survivors of the massacre sued Zedillo in U.S., but the U.S. Supreme Court dismissed the suit based on his immunity as a head of state.